-Then, about an hour later, we started making our way to the head of the trail, which was located about 1.5 km away.
-We had to walk along the side of the road until we reached the right turn to the Israel National Trail (2).
-Yeah, we had to hike a bit on the Israel National Trail to reach the Ramot Menashe Regional Trail.
+Then, about an hour later, we started heading to the trailhead, located about 1.5 km away.
+We walked on the side of the road until we reached the right turn to the Israel National Trail (2).
+The Israel National Trail would eventually lead us to the Ramot Menashe Regional Trail.
 The wooden sign pointing to the right said: “The Forestry Offices Carmel-Alonim”.

 A few steps after the turn, we reached a site connected to the Fire on the Carmel in 2010.
-It seems like the Christians for Israel community in the Netherlands donated money for the rehabilitation of a forest park after the fire, and their names are honored here.
+The Christians for Israel community in the Netherlands donated money for the rehabilitation of a forest park after the fire, and their names are honored here.

-We continued and passed by the forestry offices (3).
-People say there are some drinking water taps next to them, but we didn’t look.
+We passed by the forestry offices (3).
+People say there are some drinking water taps here, but we didn’t look.

-We continued about 250 meters until we reached a memorial site for Staff Sergeant Gal Bason (4), who fell in battle during Operation Protective Edge in Gaza in 2014.
+We continued about 250 meters until the memorial site for Staff Sergeant Gal Bason (4), who fell in battle during Operation Protective Edge in Gaza in 2014.
 Gal loved exploring Israel’s nature, so his family decided to build the memorial site here, on the Israel National Trail, which Gal hiked before his recruitment.
 Unfortunately, the buttons which are supposed to play the soundtracks weren’t working.

 Then, the trail became mild and quite easy.
-We could see the tall trees all around us, and started seeing the beautiful bloom of flowers, which were at that point mainly yellow mustard flowers.
+We could see tall trees and beautiful yellow mustard flowers all around us.

 At some point, there was a weird sign, which we probably didn’t understand, because we accidentally shifted off the Israel National Trail.
-When we didn’t find any new trail marks, we opened Amud Anan and saw that we’ve strayed a bit, so we made our way back on track.
-Soon enough, we started seeing the Mediterranean Sea in the distance, a stripe of beautiful blue in the horizon.
+When we didn’t find any new trail marks, we opened Amud Anan and saw that we’ve strayed a bit, so we corrected ourselves.
+Soon enough, we started seeing the Mediterranean Sea in the distance, a strip of beautiful blue on the horizon.
 There was also a grove of impressive olive trees.